MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

 ## Chapter 4: Move objects and trigger animations with Mesh Physics

 In Chapter 4, you'll work with a model of the wind farm.
-You'll learn how to use Mesh Physics to grab and release Rigidbodies (in this case, wind turbines) and set up an animation trigger using Visual Scripting.
+You'll learn how to use Mesh Physics to grab and release Rigid Bodies (in this case, wind turbines) and set up an animation trigger using Visual Scripting.
 You'll wrap things up by constraining the wind turbines so they can only be moved within a specified area.